iguanaware/weavy-blazor-server/README.md

-# weavy-blazor-app
+# weavy-blazor-server
-Weavy component sample for Blazor
+A demo project showcasing the Weavy Drop-In UI wrapped in a Blazor component.

 # Usage
- - Point weavy.js to your weavy server in Pages/_Host
+ - Update url to your Weavy server in appsettings.json
- - Configure JWT in Weavy/WeavyJsInterop.cs

 ```
 dotnet watch run